Sweat Without The Smell: 15 Best Environmentally Friendly Deodorants

 They not only deodorize by keeping bad bacteria at bay, but cultivate a healthy body biome by encouraging the growth of good bacteria.
 Of course, they’re also vegan, cruelty-free, organic, gluten-free, and petroleum-free.

-They currently come packaged in traditional plastic tubes but stay tuned for their new zero waste packaging dropping mid-2020.
+They currently come packaged in traditional plastic tubes but stay tuned for their new zero waste packaging which we hope will drop soon.

 About Alpine Provisions